-I have now been in Bristol for two years.
+I have now been in Bristol for four years.
 I’m teaching for the Folk House, a community arts centre in Bristol, and of course I tutor and assess for the Open College of the Arts.
 For online courses and retreats see my courses and events page.

 I am a member of NAWE, and a peer reviewer for Writing in Practice and Writing in Education.